 Bengali Basanti Pulao Recipe Video

-- Awadhi Vegetable Tehri (Also known as Veg Tehri)
+- Authentic Awadhi Vegetable Tehri Recipe (also known as veg Tehri)

 - Bhat Bhaja (also known as Bengali Bhaja Bhat)

-- Bangladeshi Mutton Tehari (Also known as Gosht Tehari)
+- Bangladeshi Mutton Tehari (also known as Gosht Tahiri)

 - Bou Khuda (also known as Boua Pulao or Bou Khudi)